algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 **User Story**

-> As a busy parent, Marc needs quick and reliable recommendations for wine and cheese that will complement his planned family meals.
+> As a Time-Conscious Shopper, Marc needs quick and reliable recommendations for wine and cheese that will complement his planned family meals.

 **App Usage Pattern**